owanturist/react-impulse/README.md

 ): Impulse<T>
 ```

 An `Impulse` instance's method for cloning an Impulse.
+When cloning a transmitting Impulse, the new Impulse is not transmitting, meaning that it does not read nor write the value from/to the external source.

 - `[transform]` is an optional function that applies to the current value before cloning.
 It might be handy when cloning mutable values.
 - `[options]` is optional [`ImpulseOptions`][impulse_options] object.